maziac/DeZog/documentation/Usage.md

     - "zsim": Use the internal simulator.
 See [Internal Z80 Simulator](#the-internal-z80-simulator).
     - "zrcp": Use ZEsarUX through the ZRCP (ZEsarUX Remote Control Protocol) via a socket.
 See [ZEsarUX](#zesarux).
     - "zxnext": Use a (USB-) serial connection connected to the UART of the ZX Next.
 See [Serial Interface](#serial-interface).
-- listFiles: An array of list files.
+- xxxListFiles: An array of list files.
 Typically it includes only one.
 But if you e.g. have a list file also for the ROM area you can add it here.
 Please have a look at the [Listfile](#listfile) section.
 - startAutomatically: If true the program is started directly after loading.
 If false the program stops after launch.
 (Default=true).
 Please note: If this is set to true and a .tap file is loaded it will stop at address 0x0000 as this is where ZEsarUX tape load emulation starts.